 Patterns and Destructuring

-However, Rust also supports using pattern matching to destructure a larger value into its constituent parts:
+Rust supports using pattern matching to destructure a larger value like a tuple into its constituent parts:

 This slide should take about 5 minutes.